AdobeDocs/experience-manager-65.es-ES/help/sites-classic-ui-authoring/classic-personalization-campaigns-teasers-strategy.md

 ---
-title: Teasers y estrategias
+title: Teasers and Strategies
 seo-title: Teasers and Strategies
-description: Las campañas suelen utilizar teasers como mecanismo para atraer un segmento concreto de la población visitante hacia información centrada en sus intereses.
-Para una campaña específica se definen uno o varios teasers.
+description: Las campañas suelen utilizar teasers como mecanismo para atraer a un segmento específico de la población de visitantes a contenido centrado en sus intereses.
+Uno o más teasers están definidos para una campaña específica.
 seo-description: Campaigns often use teasers as a mechanism to entice a specific segment of the visitor population through to content focused on their interests.
 One or more teasers are defined for a specific campaign.
 uuid: c78ec858-4b0a-48d5-99b2-5ddd9e15183d
 contentOwner: User